How do you Select the Right Adviser? Three Key Questions to Ask…

 - Can I trust you not to give up if the right buyer is more difficult to find than we’d hoped?

-- Can I trust you to walk the fine line between marketing my business and maintaining confidentiality? (see our previous blog for more on this subject)
+- Can I trust you to walk the fine line between marketing my business and maintaining confidentiality? (see our previous article 5 ways to balance confidentiality for more on this subject)

 3. What’s your focus?